Simulation model of the M/M/1 queuing system

 M/M/1 loss system example.

-In addition to a Generator block for simulating arriving entities and a Server block for simulating servicing entities,
+In addition to the Generator block to simulate arriving entities and the Server block to simulate entity service, the model

-M/M/1 queuing system model requires a Queue block for simulating queue discipline.
+M/M/1 queuing system requires the Queue block to simulate queue discipline.

-In Delphi and Free Pascal, these blocks are represented by the TGenerator, TQueue and TServer classes, respectively.
+In Delphi and Free Pascal, these blocks are represented by the TGenerator, TServer and TQueue classes, respectively.

 Download executable models of queuing theory and call centers.